DarkinLordz/CodeAZ/CodeAZ-BOT/docs/ARCHITECTURE.md

 6. Modify the config and or the source to your desire.
 Do not forget to add the token to config.
 7. Run the program! preferably host it in a server.

-### Configuration:
+### Configuration

 We have tried to keep the bot as modular as possible, making sure most things can be disabled/enabled through the config file.
 Despite this, there are still a few imperfections.
 There are 2 files of configs, one being the active one on our discord sever, and the other being a blank.
-I belive the config files are relatively intuitive, so please inform us of any confusing parts.
+I believe the config files are relatively intuitive, so please inform us of any confusing parts.

-### Overview of most commands
+### Overview of commands

 `xp` - lists the top 10 users with the most xp points.

+`xp [member]` - gives xp data about [member]

 `xp-give [amount] [member]` - sends [amount] many xp points to member [member] and subtracts that amount from the commands user.